 Bad odor can also be released while laundries are hang in the room if bacteria grow on sweat and sebum that did not get washed off of fabrics completely.

-At NICCA we develop optimal anti-bacterial agent for both synthetic and cotton.
+At NICCA we develop optimal antibacterial agents for both synthetic and cotton.

 Odor can be eliminated by applying the anti-odor agent to the fabrics and get rid of smell of sweat and components that cause sick-house with chemical reaction and/or chemical absorption.